 Where a high-powered mower comes into its own is if you want to do something other than mow over regular grass.

-If you’re cutting a large lawn, a 190+cc will do the job quicker than a 160.
+But, if you’re cutting a large lawn, consider that a 190+cc will do the job quicker than a 160cc.
 If your lawn has weeds, or you’re cutting longer grass, then a high-powered mower will handle that better, too.

 If you’re cutting wet grass regularly, this is another area where the higher power will help.
 You’ll get less clogging, and the job will be easier and quicker with a 190+cc mower.

-While cc’s are an important consideration, they are not the only one, and you should definitely consider a bigger picture before you make your mower purchase.
+While cc’s are an important consideration, they are not the only ones, and you should definitely consider a bigger picture before you make your mower purchase.
 Sometimes it can be the things you never thought of that decide whether your mower purchase is a success.

 Here’s my quick list for purchasing your mower (see our other articles on lawn mower’s if you want more details on each of the points):